'A New Leaf' (1971) by Elaine May

 Thoughts:

 I wrote a (somewhat shitty) undergrad thesis on the evolution of film comedy from Charlie Chaplin to Judd Apatow and wow...
 I wish I had known about Elaine May back then.
-I could have potentially saved myself from pages of dick joke analysis (who am I kidding?
-I loved every second) and the tiring chore of watching "Funny People" multiple times.
+I could have potentially saved myself from pages of dick joke analysis (Who am I kidding?
+I loved every second) and the tiring chore of watching "Funny People" (2009) multiple times.

 It makes me sad that Elaine May was only able to direct 4 films during her career.
 May really shines in "A New Leaf," both as an actor and director, and it's a damn shame that Hollywood essentially blacklisted her and deprived the world of her talent as a comedic filmmaker.
 I don't want to harp on the "Ishtar" controversy too much, especially since I'll likely touch on it later, but watch this interview with Elaine May and Mike Nichols if you'd like to know more.

 I am a stone cold bitch and rarely laugh out loud during movies (or in life... every text message "lol" is a lie), but I was cackling like a hyena while watching "A New Leaf."
-I replayed the scene of Henry getting dressed before his wedding approximately 10 times just so I could see his interactions with the child "nazi" wedding guest.
+I replayed the scene of Henry getting dressed before his wedding approximately ten times just so I could see his interactions with the child "nazi" wedding guest.

 Henry: Harold, you've got to stop her.